KCCTdensan/articles/src/blog/2023-04-nvim-guide.md

 author: Mido (仮)
 ---

+TODO
-TODO: Write the clear todo
+- Write the clear todo
+- Decide author HN ASAP
+- Merge step: Update `date` and `dateUpd`
+- Ask about availability of quotes or notes in the static generation

 ## はじめに